Adam Leipzig

-Adam Leipzig is the CEO of Entertainment Media Partners, an American film and theatre producer and executive, as well as an author.
+Adam Leipzig is the CEO of Entertainment Media Partners, an American film and theatre producer and executive, and author.
 As a former Disney executive, he supervised films such as Dead Poets Society (1989) and Honey, I Shrunk the Kids (1989).
-Leipzig produced films such as Titus (1999), The Way Back (2010) and A Plastic Ocean (2016).
+Leipzig produced Titus (1999), and The Way Back (2010).
 While president of National Geographic Films, he acquired the international rights to March of the Penguins, and created the US version, which won the Academy Award for Best Documentary Feature.
 Leipzig authored two books on film making.

-Leipzig is noted for contributing to the field of nature documentaries by implementing higher production standards and utilizing voice-over narration.

-Leipzig is the current CEO of MediaU, an online learning center in the domain of filmmaking and television.
-He is a lecturer in the MBA and Executive Education programs at the University of California Berkeley Haas School of Business..
+He is a lecturer in the MBA and Executive Education programs at the University of California Berkeley Haas School of Business.

 Early life and education

-Leipzig was born around 1958 in Reseda, Los Angeles, a neighborhood in San Fernando Valley, California.
+Leipzig was born in Reseda, Los Angeles, a neighborhood in San Fernando Valley, California.
 He attended Yale University and graduated with a B.A. degree in literature in 1979.
 He also trained as Fellow in Arts and Public Policy at Coro Foundation.

 Career

 Theater

-After graduating from Yale, Leipzig began his career in the Los Angeles Theatre Center (formerly the Los Angeles Actors’ Theatre) as an unpaid assistant stage manager, where he eventually became a dramaturge/associate director.
+After graduating from Yale, Leipzig began his career in the Los Angeles Theatre Center (formerly the Los Angeles Actors’ Theatre) as an unpaid assistant stage manager, eventually becoming a dramaturge/associate director.

-In 1984, he participated as a representative of Los Angeles theater companies in negotiations with the Los Angeles Olympic Arts Festival to include local theater productions.
+In 1984, he participated as one of the representatives of Los Angeles theater companies in negotiations with the Los Angeles Olympic Arts Festival to include local theater productions.

-Leipzig was one of the producers of Secret Honor, written by Donald Freed and Arnold M. Stone and directed by Robert Altman, which Altman had also made into a 1984 film of the same name.
+Leipzig was one of the producers of Secret Honor, written by Donald Freed and Arnold M. Stone and directed by Robert Altman, which the latter had also made into a 1984 film of the same name.
 He left his staff position at the Theatre Center in 1986, but continued to consult and do translations for the company.
 Leipzig worked with Iranian theatre artist Reza Abdoh, and after Abdoh's death in 1995 organized the archiving of his works.
-In 1999, he contributed to the production of Bang, Bang, You’re Dead by William Mastrosimone.
+In 1999, he helped launch Bang, Bang, You’re Dead, a play by William Mastrosimone.
 He also produced two plays by Donald Freed: American Iliad (2001) and The Einstein Plan (2010).